starwit/lj-projectbuilder/ljprojectbuilder/webclient/README.md

 ```
 ## index.html

 In index.html, you will find `<html lang="<%= locale %>" ng-app="ljprojectbuilderApp"  ng-controller="appController">` as first line.
-That means:
+This line will be explained in the following text.

+### add a angular module as app to the page

-1. ng-app="ljprojectbuilderApp" is added. 'ng-app' is a *directive*.
+`ng-app="ljprojectbuilderApp"` is added. *ng-app* is a **directive**.
 The module 'ljprojectbuilderApp' will be available in the `<html>` tag and defines the application scope.

+### add a contoller in a page
-2. The directive ng-controller="appController" adds the controller *appController* (defined in app.module.js) to the page.
+2. The directive `ng-controller="appController"` adds the controller *appController* (defined in app.module.js) to the page.
 The controller has an own scope.
 Hence, all properties attached to $scope in appController are avaiable in the html-tag in which the controller is defined.
 Because the controller is defined in `<html>`-tag, the scope is available in the whole page.
 E.g. to access $scope.title, we use *{{title}}*. {{title}} is an *expression*.
 Expressions are used to display values on the page.